 Of course, we will treat your contact data as confidential and will not give

 them to any third party.
-Thank you!

 install the new version on top of the existing version.